This story contains affiliate links.

-If you’re anything like me, a new season equals a fresh start.
-A chance to explore and teach your little ones about the changes in nature and the world around them.
-The elementary school teacher in me screams what better way to do that than with a book?!
-Here is a list of some of my favorite autumn books that I have read with my own preschool-age children and also with my former school-age students.
+If you’re anything like me, a new season equals a fresh start, a chance to explore and teach your little ones about the changes in nature and the world around them.
+The elementary school teacher in me screams, what better way to do that than with a book?!
+Here is a list of some of my favorite autumn books that I have read with my preschool-age children and my former school-age students.

 Favorite Fall Books for Kids

 Duck & Goose Find a Pumpkin by Tad Hills

 Both of my boys love this simple autumn story of Duck and Goose searching to find a pumpkin.
 We’ve read it countless times, and the predictable story pattern allows my almost 3-year-old to read it with me to his little brother.